 and provided that you take reasonable precautions to keep your secret

-For more information on how these programs operate, I recommend that you get a current copy and read the instructions that come with it.
+For more information on how these programs operate, I recommend that you get a current copy and read the instructions that come with it. for an overview of how it works, Comparitech has a good nontechnical article.
 There are also books that have been written on PGP.